MileHacker Logo

 • Self-service or grab-and-go establishments do not usually see tips, though a tip jar may be present.

 • Restaurants and delis operate during standard American meal times: breakfast, lunch, and dinner.
-Hours may vary seasonally.
+Hours might be different seasonally.

 What to Expect